|

 colors, so for now, just ignore it

-- The color "red" also includes yellow as in palomino or dun
+The color "red" when referring to "body color" also includes yellow as in palomino or dun

 but not the legs, mane, and tail